Juleffel/websocket-server/README.md

-; json/read-str will be applied before sending data to request-json-handler ; json/write-str will be applied before sending data from request-json-handler ;   back on the websocket, or when using (send-all! port data) (start-ws-server 8000 request-handler-json json/read-str json/write-str)
+; json/read-str will be applied before sending data to request-json-handler ; json/write-str will be applied before sending data from request-json-handler ;   back on the websocket, or when using send-all!
+(start-ws-server 8000 request-handler-json json/read-str json/write-str)

 ```